andxwang/ChIPAnalysis/README.md

 ## Setup

-First, install (keeping simple as of now): `pip install -r requirements.txt`
+First, install (keeping simple as of now): `pip install -r requirements.txt`.
+Needed for analysis, but not UI.

 Fill in the correct file paths in `config.json`.
 E.g.: